Download Instructions & Notes

 Earlier program versions: If anyone needs an earlier version for any reason they are available for download at https://www.dropbox.com/sh/wvruss55cfzdvgw/AAApyZeGaIRyJAtS6clOuo0La?dl=1

-- Also, on some but not all later operating systems the screen has been found to flash frequently during operation.
-If this happens please also set the compatibility mode for Windows 7 as well as 256 colours, and that should cure it.
+- On some but not all later operating systems the screen has been found to flash frequently during operation.
+If this happens please set the compatibility mode for Windows 7, and that should cure it.

 - It has been reported that when using the program with high DPI (dots per inch) settings, the Maximise, Minimise and Close buttons (normally in the top right hand corner of the screen) are off-screen and can’t be used.
 This is another display compatibility issue and can be corrected by ticking the ‘Disable display scaling on high DPI settings’ box.